List of 1 items.

 Qualifications

-• Bachelor's degree and minimum 2 years teaching experience required; master's degree and minimum 5 years teaching experience preferred
+• Bachelor’s degree and minimum 5 years of teaching experience

 • Experience with the PYP and in bilingual schools is strongly preferred